 ‘Breath is the life force, it is our first experience, observe its flow’

-A common misconception is that to be able to meditate you have to be able to stop thinking, this is not the case the mind is meant to think though can become over active.
-Meditation enables thoughts to be defocused from by not interacting with any that may appear, breaking the chain of everyday thoughts and taking the attention to the present moment.
+A common misconception is that you have to be able to stop thinking, this is not the case the mind is meant to think though can become over active and our self-talk in our thoughts may not be helpful.
+Our language is something we cover in physio-coaching sessions.
+With practice we can learn to choose which thoughts to interact with and which to allow to pass by, breaking the chain of everyday thoughts and taking the attention to the present moment.
 Your thoughts can be considered to be like waves in an ocean and can be observed with all their changing tides.

 There are no set guidelines for duration of practice based on current research, one study found a minimum of 10 minutes makes changes in brain function & attention.
 We learn by repetition, so alongside the longer daily practice it may be helpful to consider using moments of stillness by using short bursts of meditation, maybe a minute whilst the kettle boils or even 30 seconds before a presentation could be helpful.
-Meditation is like exercise, you start at the level that is right for you and gradually build things up, and the more often you do it the stronger and fitter you become.
-Meditation can be part of an overall plan that looks after your health and wellbeing.
+This is also a helpful way to start practicing if you struggle sustaining attention for more than a few minutes.